matthewfeickert/draft-scipy-2024-proceedings-submission/paper/uncovering-higgs.md

 To simplify things we can show nominal plus and up and a down variation.
 This will look like three histograms as Matthias has showed in the [Zee_demo.ipynb](https://gitlab.cern.ch/gstark/pycolumnarprototype/-/blob/py_el_tool_test/Zee_demo.ipynb)._ -->

-One of the most expensive computations that happens during the event selections is the computation of systematic variations of the events to accommodate for imperfect knowledge of the detector systems.
+One of the most expensive operations that happens during the event selections is the computation of systematic variations of the events to accommodate for imperfect knowledge of the detector systems.
 This in practice requires applying complex, experiment specific corrections to each event, using algorithms implemented in `C++`.
 Historically these tools were implemented for an event loop processing paradigm, but with recent tooling additions, as shown in @fig:access_layer_diagram, efficient on-the-fly systematic corrections can be computed for array programming paradigms.

+The following provides an example of high level Python APIs that provide handles to these tools to use in the workflows described so far.
+These tools are efficient enough to be able to apply multiple systematic variations in analysis workflows, as seen in @fig:Zee_mc_systematics.

 ```{include} code/corrections.py
 :lang: python